psorokva/MountFinder/README.md

 5. Change to a different city in the dropdown and click "Ok"
 6. Open the same mountain
 - *If this mountain already has a distance entered for new city, it will display the new distance.
   If distance was not previously saved, it will display a new field where it can be entered and saved.*

+### To compare two mountains (another action):
+1. Start the application by running Main
+2. Select a city from the dropdown (Vancouver) and click "Ok"
+3. Add at least 2 mountains through "Add new mountain" option or select "Load list from file"
+4. Select "Compare two mountains"
+5. In the new window, select 2 mountains that you want to compare and click "Compare"
+- *This will display information of 2 mountains side by side and if price and distance values are not equal, will change the font to red for higher value and green for lower value.*

 ### Visual component:
 - Visual component is visible after adding new mountain in the Success pop-up.